Economic Profile 2020: Bay Area Economic Recovery Tracker

 COVID-19 has created lasting impacts on local, regional, and national economies.
 In early 2020, several industries including the airline, restaurant, and tourism industries were deeply affected by shelter in place mandates and travel guidelines.
 Today, these effects have transferred to other industries, leading to layoffs, furloughs, and hiring freezes as budget cuts become the new normal.

 Most Bay Area industries have begun to show signs of recovery, but some industries have experienced recovery significantly faster than others.
-The Construction industry has had one of the most pronounced recoveries – in April, Construction employment was 75 percent of what it was at the start of the year.
-As of October, it has since rebounded to 99 percent of January employment.
-This is in large part due to new safety guidelines that were put in place to allow construction workers to return to job sites in April.
+The Construction industry has had one of the most pronounced recoveries – as of October, it had rebounded to 99 percent of January employment.
+This is in large part due to new safety guidelines that were put in place to allow construction workers to return to job sites.

 Other industries have experienced a slow recovery.
-In April, employment in Leisure and Hospitality was half of what it was at the start of the year.
-As of October, industry employment has only recovered 73 percent of January employment.
+In April, employment in Leisure and Hospitality was half of what it was at the start of the year and as of December, industry employment has only recovered 69 percent of January employment.
 Despite attempts at reopening, job recovery in the Leisure and Hospitality industry continues to be a challenge, as travel guidelines discourage or prevent individuals from traveling, particularly internationally.